BenedicteBenny/Gitcourse/README.md

-hello, it is me..
-i'm new  on git
+This is git hub.. right?